Why we do this, again?

 The visual style is by Rogier Rosema from Things to Make and Do.

-The real heroes, however, are the excellent team of volunteers, who all work in the web scene themselves.
-Webconf.asia would never be able to run without these people, so please say 👋 to them.
+Webconf.asia would not be able to run without an excellent team of volunteers, who all work in the web scene themselves, so please say 👋 to them.